 Cut your own lavender or just meander around and take photos or sit and relax at one of our many seating areas.
 Bring a lunch, a good book or a sketch pad and soak in the peacefulness and beauty.
 Our desire is that you leave our lavender farm feeling refreshed!

 We also have a little cottage full of lavender products: soap, lavender mist, culinary lavender, dried lavender, lavender flax seed neck wraps and eye masks (provides soothing relief from aches and pains), and many other products and gifts.

 Directions to Moore Manor Lavender…..

 302 Stetson Road, Newport, Maine.
 Exit 161 off I-95, take left off ramp and go straight for about 2.5 miles (you will cross straight over Route 2).
 We are on the left, our farm is behind our beautiful brick home!

-We’d love to communicate with you about your experiences with lavender.
-Please like us on Facebook (we tend to post current happenings on the farm there) and leave a note there or send us an email (firstname.lastname@example.org).We’d also like to know how you like our products or if there’s any lavender product you’d like to see us carry.
+We’d love to chat with you about your experiences with lavender.
+Please like us on Facebook (we tend to post current happenings on the farm there), leave a note there or on Instagram or send us an email (firstname.lastname@example.org).We’d also like to know how you like our products or if there’s any lavender product you’d like to see us carry.